What is Subletting?

 A sublet, or sublease agreement, adds someone new to an existing lease.
 Usually the new person (subletter) replaces someone who is moving out (sublessor or sublessee) but it can also happen with any new person being added to a lease.
 A sublease is a binding contract, and all of the same lease rules and rental laws apply to everyone involved as with a regular lease.
 In Wisconsin, rental agreements can be verbal, but a sublease has to be in writing.
-Otherwise you have some other type of leasing situation and different rules might apply.
+Otherwise, the agreement is some other type of leasing situation and different rules might apply.
 Wis.
 Stat.
 704.09(4)

-First things first: You might not need to sublet!
+First things first: A tenant might not need to sublet!

 Subletting is risky.
 It comes with the same risks as taking on a roommate, except both people won't be there to deal with problems as they arise.
-If your subletter skips town or damages the apartment, you are jointly and severally liable with them and could get stuck with the bill.
-If you are the new person moving in it can feel just like a regular rental, except the person you might have the most contact with is both a tenant and (kind of) a landlord.
-Either way, unlike a roommate, chances are good that this isn't someone you know very well.
-And sometimes there are better options available!
+If a tenant's subletter skips town or damages the apartment, the tenant is jointly and severally liable with them and could get stuck with the bill.
+If you are the new person moving in (subletter), it can feel just like a regular rental, except the person you might have the most contact with is both a tenant and (kind of) a landlord.
+For both the tenant and subletter, chances are good that this isn't someone you know very well, and sometimes there are better options available!

-For all those reasons, you want to make sure you actually need to go this route before signing a sublet agreement.
-At Tenant Resource Center we only suggest this as a last option, although many students end up having to chose it for the reasons here.
+For all those reasons, a tenant wants to make sure they actually need to go this route before signing a sublet agreement.
+At Tenant Resource Center, we only suggest this as a last option, although many students end up having to chose it for the reasons here.

-- You are on a lease with roommates who are staying behind.
+- You are leaving a lease you share with roommates and at least one of them is staying behind.
 (This is by far the most common reason for subletting.)

 - You want to come back to the same apartment later on (like for the summer after a spring semester away).